 Property Description Is Unique (True/ False) indicates that a Unique index cannot contain more than one instance of a combination of values across a set of columns.
 Is Clustered (True/ False) Indicates the physical order in which the data is stored.
 Fill Factor A numeric value between 0 and 100, that defines the percentage of available space that should be used for data.
 Functional-based A SQL statement that defines the function/statement that will be evaluated and the results indexed; for example: LOWER("field") Include Identifies a comma-separated list (CSV) of non-key Columns from the current table.

-- The Functional-based extended property will only be visible on Tables where the DBMS supports them; that is, PostgreSQL and Oracle - Warning: Enterprise Architect assumes that Indexes have at least one column assigned to them, however Enterprise Architect does not enforce this rule during modeling.
-If DDL is generated for a Table that has an Index defined without column(s) assigned the resulting DDL will be invalid.
-The exception to this rule is a function-based index, see next point. - Any columns assigned to a functional-based index are ignored
+- Warning: Enterprise Architect assumes that Indexes have at least one column assigned to them; however, Enterprise Architect does not enforce this rule during modeling If DDL is generated for a Table that has an Index defined without column(s) assigned, that DDL will be invalid, unless the index is functional-based - Any columns assigned to a functional-based index are ignored - The Functional-based extended property will only be visible on Tables where the DBMS supports them; that is, PostgreSQL and Oracle